 In general, serviced offices aim to provide all necessary business facilities in one bundle and in a ready-to-use state, eliminating the need for preparation and set-up procedures.
 Depending on the provider, a serviced office can be rented at different payment and equipment conditions:

-All equipment can be leased to a single company for the exclusive use of the company's employees, or it can be used in a common space shared by other companies renting serviced office space in the same business center
+Facilities and equipment can be rented together for a fixed payment that covers most of the facilities and services, or each item can be rented separately, giving more flexible pricing policy All equipment can be leased to a single company for the exclusive use of the company's employees, or it can be used in a common space shared by other companies renting serviced office space in the same business center

-Serviced office advantages are numerous and can be roughly divided into the following categories:
+Serviced office advantages Serviced office advantages are numerous and can be roughly divided into the following categories:

 Denmark has a corporate tax rate of 22%.
 Companies that operate under VAT have to pay tax on purchases at 25%.
 Certain services, like those related to newspapers and journals (published more than once a month), intra-community and international transport, and others, benefit from a 0% VAT rate.